What Can I Do With a Degree in Leadership?

 #3 Human Resources Manager

 The human resources (HR) department is an essential part of any company.
-The overarching goal of HR is to make sure that employees are treated properly and taken care of.
+The overarching goal of HR is to make sure that employees are treated properly and supported.
 As an HR manager, you’ll have a hand in the following tasks:

 HR managers need exceptional leadership skills to accomplish these tasks.
 They have to protect their company from legal action and smooth over any interpersonal conflict that arises in the workplace.
 Most importantly, they must come up with effective ways to motivate others to join in their vision for a healthy, comfortable company culture.
 HR managers fill an irreplaceable role within their companies.